arrunzo/apprendeneolatino/docs/lessons/16-present-tense-and-conjugation/present-irregular.md

 ## 16.3.3.
 REGIONAL: Change in Stress
 ### Change in Stress?
 The verbs below have a change in stress if one wants to follow the stress pattern seen in Latin or Italian.
 In some verbs, this not only corresponds to a change in stress, but also the pronunciation of an open vowel.
 That being said, this is optional and more for informational purposes, like if someone wants to learn about Latin pronunciation or understand Italian pronunciation.
 It is worth noting that some verbs, like "evaporare" in Italian, accept both irregular and regular stress, but the irregular stress is more common in speech.

-The majority of modern Romance languages simply use regular stress, which is to say, penultimate stress (the second to last syllable).
+**The majority of modern Romance languages simply use regular stress**, which is to say, penultimate stress (the second to last syllable).

 The common thread is that verbs derived from nouns retain the same stress in both the infinitive and conjugations as the base noun.
 Some shortcuts in pronunciation are the changes in stress for verbs ending in -icare or -itare.

 :::note

-Some verbs in Italian notably have stress that differ from Latin: "evitare" and "soffocare".
+Some verbs in Italian notably have stress that differ from Latin: "evitare", "educare" and "soffocare".

 :::